 Evaluating the magnitude of care transition problems and the effect of interventions is hampered by the lack of a standard outcome measurement.
 Hospital readmission rates are often used, but most adverse events after discharge cause patient harm without requiring readmission.
 A three-item patient survey measure has been developed to measure patient satisfaction with the transition process; hospitals are being encouraged to add these items to standard patient satisfaction questionnaires.

-The Center for Medicare and Medicaid Services began publicly reporting hospital readmission rates for certain conditions in 2009.
-The Patient Protection and Affordable Care Act of 2010 contains multiple payment reforms intended to encourage hospitals to address and prevent adverse events after discharge.
-Beginning in 2012, hospitals with above-average readmission rates are subject to financial penalties from CMS.
-Hospitals will also receive “bundled” payments for target illnesses that will cover all costs associated with patient care for a 30-day period, providing a financial incentive to ensure continuity of care.
+A variety of policy initiatives have been implemented in order to encourage hospitals to address adverse events and readmissions after discharge.
+The Centers for Medicare and Medicaid Services began publicly reporting hospital readmission rates for certain conditions in 2009.
+The Patient Protection and Affordable Care Act of 2010 contains multiple payment reforms intended to promote hospital efforts to address and prevent adverse events after discharge.
+Chief among these are financial penalties for hospitals with above-average readmission rates for target illnesses.
+Since those penalties were implemented in 2012, more than 2200 hospitals had up to 2% of their annual Medicare reimbursements withheld due to excess readmissions.
+Hospitals now also receive "bundled" payments for target illnesses that cover all costs associated with patient care for a 30-day period, providing a financial incentive to ensure continuity of care.